stephen-czetty/xen-auto-usb/README.md

 * Load configuration from a file
 * Run as a daemon
   * Create a way to contact and control the daemon
-* Create usb controller if an available one doesn't exist
 * Qmp.__get_usb_devices could probably cache its data
 * Add unit tests!
 * DeviceMonitor.__is_a_device_we_care_about() does not belong there; it